 David Wills House

-David Wills House, a part of the Gettysburg National Military Park, is located in downtown Gettysburg.
+David Wills House, a part of the National Military Park, is located downtown.
 It offers visitors an incredible museum experience.
-The home of Gettysburg attorney David Wills was not just the center of the battle of Gettysburg.
+The home of attorney David Wills was not just the center of the battle of Gettysburg.

 The David Wills House was one of the sites of the massive post-battle cleanup effort.
-It was the place where Abraham Lincoln put his final edits on the Gettysburg Address.
+And, it was the place where Abraham Lincoln put his final edits on the Gettysburg Address.

 The larger, prestigious Soldiers’ National Cemetery was established in 1863.
 Sadly, due to segregation of that era, only white Soldiers were allowed to be buried there.
 As a result, African American community leaders established the Sons of Goodwill Cemetery four years later in 1867.